 One of the most well-known savings accounts, the Individual Savings Account (ISA) is a popular choice amongst regular savers.
 In fact, ISAs were designed as a tax-free savings option to encourage people to develop healthier saving habits.
-Of course, this generous tax break does come with a limit, which is known as the ISA Allowance.
+Though of course, this generous tax break does come with a limit, which is known as the ISA Allowance.

-Why do I have to pay tax on my savings?
+Why do I pay tax on savings?

 What is a Personal Savings Allowance?

-Is an ISA Allowance different from a Personal Savings Allowance?
+Is an ISA allowance different from a Personal Savings Allowance?